aws/s2n-tls/.github/PULL_REQUEST_TEMPLATE.md

  How is this change tested (unit tests, fuzz tests, etc.)?
 Are there any testing steps to be verified by the reviewer?

+ Is this a refactor change?
+If so, is the change tested using snapshot/before and after tests?

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.